hydro-project/hydroflow/book/example_8_chat_server.md

 `(Message, SocketAddr)` pairs.
 Conveniently, that is exactly the structure needed for sending to the `outbound_chan` sink!
 We call the cross-join pipeline `broadcast` because it effectively broadcasts all messages to all clients.

-Finally, the server closes with the Rust code to optionally print the dataflow graph.
+Finally, the file ends with the Rust code to optionally print the dataflow graphand then start the server.

 ```rust, ignore
        // Pipeline 1: Acknowledge client connections